Who invented the X-ray?

-Have you ever had an X-ray taken?
-X-rays are used to analyze problems with bones, teeth and organs in the human body; to detect cracks in metal in industry; and even at airports for luggage inspection.
-Yet, despite their versatility, the invention of the X-ray wasn't intentional.
-The scientific and medical community will forever be indebted to an accidental discovery made by German physicist Wilhelm Conrad Röntgen in 1895.
+Have you ever had an X-ray taken of a broken bone?
+X-rays are invisible rays used to analyze bones, teeth, blood vessels and organs in the human body; to detect cracks in metal in industry; and even at airports for luggage inspection.

 Advertisement

-Röntgen's discovery garnered much attention in the scientific community and with the public.
-He gave his first public lecture on X-rays in January 1896 and showed the rays' ability to photograph the bones within living flesh.
-A few weeks later in Canada, an X-ray was used to find a bullet in a patient's leg [source: Taming the Rays].
+Röntgen's work garnered much attention in the scientific community and with the public.
+He gave his first public lecture on X-ray radiation in January 1896 and showed the new rays' ability to photograph the bones within living human tissue.
+A few weeks later in Canada, X-ray images were used to find a bullet in a patient's leg [source: Taming the Rays].

 Advertisement